jpdigitalman/ESP32-Networked_Fingerprint-Scanner-C-_Server/README.md

 ## How It Works

 Our system operates by integrating multiple fingerprint sensors into a networked environment.
 By installing our proprietary firmware and configuring each sensor to connect to a Wi-Fi network using the ESP32's wireless capabilities, users can establish a seamless network of fingerprint scanners.
-These scanners communicate with a central PC software, developed using C# .NET, which serves as the hub for storing fingerprint data and facilitating real-time verification.
+These scanners communicate with our free open-source Central PC software, developed using C# .NET, which serves as the hub for storing fingerprint data and facilitating real-time verification.

 ## Installation Steps